 |

-At planting, use the recommended number of 21-gram, 2-year fertilizer tablets.
+At planting, use the recommended

-I personally have never used root stimulator solution and have planted
+root stimulator solution and have planted many thousand plants in the last

-many thousand plants in the last thirty years.
-Aside from the financial
+thirty years.
+Aside from the financial benefits to nurserymen who promote

-benefits to nurserymen who promote them, the products might have some small,
+them, the products might have some small, measurable benefit when planting

-measurable benefit when planting bare-root or balled-and-burlapped stock.
+bare-root or balled-and-burlapped stock.

-Water deeply whenever the soil of the rootball is dry one-inch down or
+soil of the rootball is dry one-inch down or on the day before the leaves

-on the day before the leaves would have wilted.
-Deep watering is
+would have wilted.
+Deep watering is easily accomplished with a root feeder.

-feeder as deep as possible, at the west edge of the excavation and turn
+Plunge the end of the root feeder as deep as possible, at the west edge

-it on.
-When water bubbles up at the surface, turn it off.
-Now
+of the excavation and turn it on.
+When water bubbles up at the surface,

-plunge it as deep as possible at the east edge of the excavated area and
+turn it off.
+Now plunge it as deep as possible at the east edge of the

-plunge the end of the root feeder at the north and south edges of the hole.
+Next watering, plunge the end of the root feeder at the north and south

+edges of the hole.
 Alternate at each watering.

-In addition to the watering, to achieve maximal rates of growth, fertilize
+watering, to achieve maximal rates of growth, fertilize as indicated below.

-as indicated below.
-Use a water-soluble 20-20-20 with trace elements
+Use a water-soluble 20-20-20 with trace elements in the following manner:

 1st